Callie's Newest ALBUM Release!

 Singing before she was able to speak words, Callie Bennett, was adopted at 4 months old from Seoul, South Korea and was raised both on and off the Navajo Reservation.
 Immediately, her mother noticed her gifting, and at a very young age Callie began to develop a heart and passion not only for singing, but for all musical arts.
 At 5 years old her mother placed her in piano lessons, at 7 singing lessons, and 13 guitar lessons.

-Today, Callie is based out of the Navajo Nation, and her music is inspired by her family and by her inherited Navajo/Diné Native American culture.
+Today, Callie is based out of the Navajo Nation, and her music and art are inspired by her family and by her inherited Navajo/Diné Native American culture.
 Not only have the Navajo/Diné People adopted and embraced her, but she has embraced the People and their Navajo/Diné heritage as her own.

 Her first album is entitled 'Glorify' and was released in 2011, which was nominated in the year 2013 Native American Music Awards for Best Female Artist and Best Gospel/Inspirational Recording.